|

 the regen control and the white clip on the right hand

 terminal.
-I had fantasies of flipping the
+I had fantasies of flipping the switch and

-needed a tiny adjustment as you switched back and forth.
+tiny adjustment as you switched back and forth.

-NOTE: The schematic in
+NOTE: The schematic in the

-of the regen control.
+the regen control.

 |